 - Franchisee Accreditation: For businesses that are part of a franchise, with no limit on the number of migrants hired.

 - Controlling Third Party Accreditation: For businesses that place migrants with third parties while being the named direct employer in the employment agreement, with no limit on the number of migrants hired.

 A fee will be charged based on the type of accreditation required.

-Below is a guide on each of the criteria that Immigration NZ assesses when you are hiring migrant workers on an Accredited Employer Work Visa.
+Below is a guide on each of the criteria that Immigration NZ assesses when you are hiring migrant workers.

 To employ one or multiple migrant workers, accreditation is the first step.
 This new accreditation system requires all employers to apply, even if previously accredited under the old system.